redhauser/peaceduke-discord-bot/README.md

 ### peaceduke-discord-bot
-# This is the repository representing the code of PeaceDuke the Discord bot, originally made for the server Correction Fluid.
+# This is the repository representing the code of PeaceDuke the Discord bot.

 PeaceDuke - is a Discord bot, that has a-sorta-advanced-but-actually-mediocre music playing system, lets you play minigames with others, moderate your server and other stuff.
 PeaceDuke is developed by me, redhauser.

-# How to start it up:
+# How to start it up (this is for myself):

-I recommend starting it using:
+First, clone the repository from the main branch by doing:

+**git clone git@github.com:redhauser/peaceduke-discord-bot.git**

+Then, after successfully cloning it, move the existing *config.json* and *userdata.json* out of your previous build of PeaceDuke into the new build, or if you don't already have these, create config.json with the required data and create an empty userdata.json.

+Following that, install all the required npm modules by doing:

+**npm install**

+The installation and the setup is done.
+Now, to boot the bot up:

 **env YTDL_NO_UPDATE=1 node .**

+And you're doneeee.
+This readme is basically a step by step guide for myself, if I somehow forget how to do this.
+I also hope no one else sees this.

+##### :>